-Tri-College University (TCU) is a consortium of the three major Fargo-Moorhead institutions of higher education: NDSU, Concordia College, and Minnesota State University Moorhead.
-Students at the three schools may benefit from what each school offers individually and cooperatively through the consortium.
+Tri-College University (TCU) is a consortium of five Fargo-Moorhead institutions of higher education: NDSU, Concordia College, Minnesota State University Moorhead, Minnesota State Community and Technical College, and North Dakota State College of Science.
+Students at the five schools may benefit from what each school offers individually and cooperatively through the consortium.

 Tuition and fees: Tuition is paid to the home campus.
 Courses not eligible for Tri-College registration are those offered through NDSU's Division of Distance and Continuing Education, summer self-support, off-campus or weekend courses offered through MSUM's Continuing Education program, most workshops, most graduate courses, independent study courses at Concordia College, private music instruction at Concordia, and international travel programs.

 Students enrolling in classes that require special fees (lab/course fees, lessons, supplies, etc.) beyond the home-campus tuition and fees assessed at the time of registration will be responsible for remittance of payment to the billing department or institution.

 Course limits: The TCU Course Exchange is limited to one course per student per semester per participating campus, and only if the course is not catalogued or offered on the student's home campus in a given semester.
 Exceptions to the one course/semester limit among campuses are detailed, along with other TCU registration information, on the TCU Registration Information Guide.
 All students must be registered at their home campus before being eligible to enroll in Tri-College courses (excludes summer for MSUM and NDSU).
 Concordia students—and NDSU students wanting to take a course at Concordia—may take only one course per term and then, only if they are full-time students and only if that course is not available on their home campus at any time during the academic year.
 Concordia does not participate in the TCU course exchange during the summer.
 Concordia and MSUM business courses taken via Tri-College may not be applied to professional programs (majors and minors) in the College of Business at NDSU without special permission by the college.